JonmarCorpuz/SecondBrain/Technology Solution - Proxy Servers.md

 * Can block IP addresses and websites
 * Can filter web content
 * Can cache data to speed up common requests
+* Introduces delay and a single point of failure

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)